ahlusar1989/scheduler/README.md

 go run example/scheduling_service.go -c example/config.yml worker
 ```

-![Example worker][1]

 Finally, once you have a worker running and waiting for tasks to consume, send some tasks:

 ```sh
 go run example/scheduling_service.go -c example/config.yml send
 ```

-You will be able to see the tasks being processed asynchronously by the worker:
+You will be able to see the tasks being processed asynchronously by the worker.

-![Example worker receives tasks][2]

 ### Configuration